mihirtakalkar/Squarify/README.md

-Squarify:
+## Squarify
-Web app to track group expenses.
+Web app to track expenses - as a group.
+Easily manage owed dues and view past events using custom groups.

 This application was built using [Next.js](https://nextjs.org/).